What is it?

 It’s crucial because of the plans Palmer has put forward.
 They’re of the scale that would have seen Danny Bahar, former Lotus CEO, throwing them on a motorshow stand accompanied by a bemused looking Brian May, Naomi Campbell and Random Baldwin.

 Aston intends this: seven new models, one a year, between now and 2022, until the range revision starts over again.
-They’re ambitious plans, but apparently put forward with enough sense that Aston has secured £700m to make the first four – DB11, Vantage, Vanquish and DBX SUV – come to life.
+They’re ambitious plans, but apparently put forward with enough sense that Aston has secured £700m to make the first four – DB11, Aston Martin Vantage, Aston Martin Vanquish and DBX SUV – come to life.
 Beyond that, incoming revenue funds the rest.

 So to the DB11.
 It’s new.
 Really new.
 Recently, Aston Martins have been revised with the glacial pace of somebody looking after a stately home: a new boiler here, replacement glazing in the orangery next year.
 But the DB11 is something else.